davisjam/davisjam.github.io/_pages/research-failure-aware-sdlc.md

 question: "What can we learn from the ways software systems fail?"
 figure: /assets/research/failure-aware-sdlc/failure-learning-loop.svg
 figure_alt: "Learning from failure means changing the next system"
 figure_desc: "An assumption fails in a real system.
-What happened is preserved as evidence: reports, artifacts, decisions and consequences.
-Comparing incidents identifies the failure mechanism — which assumption failed and under what conditions.
+What happened is preserved as evidence.
+Comparing incidents identifies which assumption failed and under what conditions.
 Generalizing beyond the incident yields a reusable claim about how systems fail.
 Institutionalizing that claim changes requirements, design, analysis, validation, process and governance, which in turn changes the conditions under which the next system is built."
 ---

 Software failures are investigated, patched, and filed away.
 The engineering knowledge they contain rarely survives the incident that produced it, so organizations meet the same class of failure again in the next system.